sixstepsaway/BG3-Modding-Util/README.md

+# THIS IS ALMOST CERTAINLY OUT OF DATE AFTER THE UPDATES LARIAN HAVE RECENTLY PUSHED.
+I'LL TRY AND FIX IT AT SOME POINT, BUT I HAVEN'T PLAYED BG3 IN AGES.
+SORRY.

 I made this for a friend in like eight hours before we played so we'd have the same BG3 modded setup for one game, but be able to continue playing our vanilla game vanilla.
 I figured it might be useful for someone else too for similar reasons.
 Please read instructions on how to use it, or it won't work!